zaigie/palworld-server-tool/README.en.md

 - [x] In-game broadcasting
 - [x] Smooth server shutdown with broadcast message

-This tool uses bblot for single file storage, fetching and saving data from RCON and Level.sav files via scheduled tasks.
+This tool uses bbolt for single file storage, fetching and saving data from RCON and Level.sav files via scheduled tasks.
 It provides a simple visual interface and REST API for easy management and development.

 Due to limited maintenance and development staff, we welcome front-end, back-end developers, and even data engineers to submit PRs!